 Is on campus accommodation provided for families?

 All of our on campus accommodation is designed for single occupancy.
-If you need family accommodation, please contact our Housing Team and we can give you advice and information on renting in the private sector.
+If you need family accommodation, please contact the Students’ Union Housing Team and we can give you advice and information on renting in the private sector.

 Who do I talk to if I have a disability or need an accessible room?